Wolox/wolmo-core-android/README.md

 * **AUTH:** Provides utilities for accounts, login and signup features.
 * **MAPS:** Google Maps helpers classes and views.

-### Usage
+## Installation

-Import the module as alibrary in your project using Gradle:
+Import the module as a library in your project using Gradle:

 **root build.gradle**
 ```groovy